 Secondly, the curriculum is designed so that safety issues within the subject are discussed and safe practices taught, such as using equipment properly in various subjects, for example PE, Computing and Design and Technology.
 When the curriculum is moved off school premises, appropriate and agreed pupil/adult ratios are maintained.
-The lead adult always assesses the potential risk and all trips are finally authorised by the Headteacher, or Deputy Headteacher in the Headteacher's absence.
+The lead adult always assesses the potential risk with a written risk assessment and all trips are finally authorised by the Headteacher, or Deputy Headteacher in the Headteacher's absence.